Remote debugging Godot games on the Steam Deck

 Prelude

 Godot is great when it comes to cross-platform stuff.
 I consistently create Windows exports from my Linux setup, and I've yet to encounter any sort of issue with them.
-I would feel safe putting them into production, not that I have yet.
+I would feel safe putting them into production, not that I have yet (14/11/2024 update - I built the Windows production version of The Rise of the Golden Idol patch 1.0.2 from my Linux setup).
 I did have a couple issues on Valve's Steam Deck, and as the lazy person that I am, I tried to figure out a process of fixing said issues as comfortably as possible.

 A long time ago I had done some light Android application development, and I enjoyed the convenience of running the app on a real phone while developing it from a computer.
 Of course, writing Java from a phone wouldn't have been a pleasant experience in the first place, the Java part notwithstanding.